University of Pennsylvania

-The University of Pennsylvania, often abbreviated simply as Penn or UPenn, is a private Ivy League research university in Philadelphia.
-It identifies as the fourth-oldest institution of higher education in the United States, though this representation is challenged by other universities.
-Benjamin Franklin and other Philadelphians established the university in 1749, which would make it the fifth-oldest institution of higher education.
+The University of Pennsylvania (Penn or UPenn) is a private Ivy League research university in Philadelphia, Pennsylvania, United States.
+One of nine colonial colleges, it was chartered in 1755 through the efforts of founder and first president Benjamin Franklin, who had advocated for an educational institution that trained leaders in academia, commerce, and public service.

 The university has four undergraduate schools and 12 graduate and professional schools.
 Schools enrolling undergraduates include the College of Arts and Sciences, the School of Engineering and Applied Science, the Wharton School, and the School of Nursing.
-Among its highly ranked graduate schools are its law school, whose first professor James Wilson participated in writing the first draft of the U.S. Constitution, its medical school, the first in North America, and Wharton, the nation's first collegiate business school.
-Penn's endowment is US$20.7 billion, making it the sixth-wealthiest academic institutions in the nation as of 2022.
-In 2020, the university was awarded $1.5 billion in research grants, the fourth-largest of any U.S. university.
+Among its graduate schools are its law school, whose first professor, James Wilson, helped write the U.S. Constitution; and its medical school, the first in North America.

-Penn was one of nine colonial colleges chartered prior to the U.S. Declaration of Independence when Benjamin Franklin, the university's founder and first president, advocated for an educational institution that trained leaders in academia, commerce, and public service.
-The campus, located in the University City neighborhood of West Philadelphia, is centered around College Hall.
-Notable campus landmarks include Houston Hall, the first modern student union, and Franklin Field, the nation's first dual-level college football stadium and oldest NCAA Division I college football stadium in continuous operation.
-Penn also is the home of Morris Arboretum, the official arboretum of the Commonwealth of Pennsylvania, which is located 15 miles northwest of the campus in the Chestnut Hill section of Philadelphia.
+In 2023, Penn ranked third among U.S. universities in research expenditures, according to the National Science Foundation.
+As of 2025, its endowment was $24.8 billion, making it the sixth-wealthiest private academic institution in the nation.
+The University of Pennsylvania's main campus is in the University City neighborhood of West Philadelphia, and is centered around College Hall.
+Campus landmarks include Houston Hall, the first modern student union; and Franklin Field, the nation's first dual-level college football stadium and the nation's longest-standing NCAA Division I college football stadium in continuous operation.
 The university's athletics program, the Penn Quakers, fields varsity teams in 33 sports as a member of NCAA Division I's Ivy League conference.